sirfergy/ftmstorscble/README.md

 - `npm install`
 - `npm run build`

-To use, on the first I have my ANT+ stick connected and run this command:
+To use, on the first I have my ANT+ stick connected and MQTT running and run this command:
 `npm run publisher`

 On the second I run this command: